ITSLab-UAegean/ais-manipulation/README.md

 	- the AIS file path
 	- the geometry file paths
 	- the grid cells' size for cleaning and density-maps creation
-	- runtime parameters regarding the data cleaning and filtering process
+	- runtime parameters regarding the data cleaning, density calculation and trip extraction process

 - Implementations for:
 	- Loading AIS data
 	- Cleaning the data
 	- Generating grid
 	- Generating density map using GDAL
+	- Extracting trips for each vessel
+	- Tokenization of vessel positions